Cops and Robber -- When Capturing is not Surrounding: When Capturing is not Surrounding

-Observe that in any good situation the robber is not surrounded as there is no cop on the neighbor~$r_2^{\mathrm{out}}(a)$ of~$r_2(a)$.
+Observe that the robber is not surrounded in a good situation because there is no cop on the neighbor~$r_2^{\mathrm{out}}(a)$ of~$r_2(a)$.
 Recall that~$H[s]$ is endowed with an orientation with outdegree and indegree exactly~$k$ at each vertex~$a$.
 Let~$N_{H[s]}^+(a)$ denote the set of all outgoing neighbors of~$a$ in~$H[s]$.
 It is then enough to show that, starting in a good situation at vertex~$r_2(a)$, the robber can directly move from~$r_2(a)$ to~$r_2(b)$ for some $b \in N_{H[s]}^+(a)$ in $2s + 2\ell + 1$ steps (along~$T_2^{\mathrm{out}}(a)$, then~$P_2(ab)$, then~$T_2^{\mathrm{in}}(b)$, cf.~\eqref{eqn:adjacent_roots_close}) to be again in a good situation at vertex~$r_2(b)$ and without being surrounded at any time.
 In fact, it will be enough to ensure that no cop reaches~$F_2(b)$ before the robber reaches~$r_2(b)$.
 (Recall that from a good situation, the cops go first.)